-2.6 Financial assets at fair value through profit or loss - continued b) Recognition, derecognition and measurement
+b) Recognition, derecognition and measurement

-Purchases of investments are recognised on a trade date where the purchase or sale of an investment is under a contract whose terms require delivery of the investment within a timeframe established by the market concerned.
+Purchases of investments are recognised on a value date where the purchase or sale of an investment is under a contract whose terms require delivery of the investment within a timeframe established by the market concerned.
 This is the date on which the Unit Trust commits to the purchase.
-Financial assets at FVTPL are initially recognised at fair value.
+Financial asset at FVTPL are initially recognised at fair value.
 Transaction costs are expensed as incurred in the Statement of Comprehensive Income and are shown as deal costs therein.